fmgwfwt/environment_variables/README.md

 and then the files in that folder will be executable <br />
 <br />
 For example you downloaded python and installed but didn't select the path for you os to look to execute the python command in cli when you put the environment variable it's gonna know where to look <br />

+in linux for your environment variable to be constant you need to modify .bashrc file in /home/user_name/.bashrc <br />